G-Core/product-documentation/documentation/waap/waap-policies/cms-protection.md

 <img src="https://assets.gcore.pro/docs/waap/waap-policies/cms-protection/firewall-page.png" alt="Firewall page with the allow and block IP lists">

 5\.
-Enter your public IP address so that all traffic from your IP will be allowed and won’t be blocked by the WAF for any type of request.
+Enter your public IP address so all traffic from your IP will be allowed and won’t be blocked by the WAF for any type of request.

 6\.
 (Optional).
 Add a description.